 Blandair Park has reopened to vehicular traffic.
 The park can now be accessed from its NEW MD 175 exit located between Tamar Drive and Thunder Hill Road.
 As construction on Blandair Park continues, please keep in mind Oakland Mills Road remains closed from the Old Montgomery Road/Oakland Mills Road intersection to the playing fields’ parking lot entrance.
 There will be no through traffic from Sohap through to the intersection with Old Montgomery Road.
-Weather permitting, this phase of the project to relocate Oakland Mills Road through the park is expected to be completed by mid-summer.
+Weather permitting, this phase of the project to relocate Oakland Mills Road through the park is expected to be completed by late fall.

 Blandair Park Closures and Blandair Park Detour